SEOs often focus on other tactics while failing to realize the true potential that internal linking offers to move the needle on keyword rankings.

 We likes them.
-We treat them as normal links in e.g. PageRank computation— Gary 鯨理／경리 Illyes (@methode) June 22, 2017
+We treat them as normal links in e.g. PageRank computation— Gary 鯨理／경리 Illyes (so official, trust me) (@methode) June 22, 2017

 As we already discussed, many SEOs believe the higher up a link on a page, the heavier the weight of PageRank that gets passed via the link.
 Breadcrumbs typically sit right at the top of every page.
 Thus, it’s clear why they hold so much value in passing on authority.

 Furthermore, breadcrumbs also reflect the structure of the site.
 As a result, your most important pages, which sit high up within the site architecture, will be internally linked to very frequently via the breadcrumbs.